Call for Workshop Proposals

 - Program evaluation and quality improvement

-- Developing effective supervisory skills
+- Developing effective leadership and supervisory skills

 - Improving personal facilitation skills

-- Marketing and communications for non-profits
+- Fundraising, marketing and communications for non-profits

 - Submit Your Workshop Proposal here: All Workshop proposals must be submitted online.
 Make sure you have reviewed the proposal checklist from the Call for Proposals PDF before you submit your proposal online.